WeblateOrg/weblate/docs/admin/access.rst

 Billing
     Access billing info and settings (see :ref:`billing`).

-The groups that make up these predefined roles can not be changed for now.
+The groups making up these predefined roles can not be changed for now.
-Make your own groups to grant specific permissions to users.
+Make your own new groups to grant specific permissions to users.

 .. note::

     Permissions for each group described above is defined for every project.
     The actual name of those groups (as shown in the Django admin interface) is ``Project@Group``.
-They can't be edited from the Weblate user-interface.
+They can't be edited from the Weblate-user interface.

 .. image:: /screenshots/manage-users.png